 - Consistency.
 If the consistency is too thick, add in more pineapple juice or coconut milk.
 If it’s too thin, blend in more frozen fruit.

-That’s why I love to make meal prep smoothie bags.
+Yes!
+I do this all the time by making meal prep smoothie bags.
 Simply portion out the fruit into zip top bag and then place in the freezer.
 Then when you’re ready to make a pineapple smoothie, just pour the fruit in the blender and add pineapple juice and milk.
 So, so easy!

 - 1 cup frozen mango